-- A 12.9-megawatt peak solar photovoltaic (PV) plant opened in November 2017 allowed UNHCR to increase the provision of electricity to refugees' homes from the current 8 hours up to 12 hours.
-This upgrade had a positive impact on the living conditions of families in the camp and improved their safety and security, while facilitating the storage of food and allowing children longer hours study.
-The plant helped UNHCR save an average of approximately USD 5 million per year in electricity bills, an amount that could be redirected to expand other vital services to Zaatari camp residents.
-It is foreseen that other facilities such as hospitals, community centres and offices of humanitarian organisations working on site will also benefit from the electricity generated by the plant. - To ensure community participation and empowerment, 150 refugee electricians were trained at the National Electric Power Company training center (NEPCO-ETC).
+- A 12.9-megawatt peak solar photovoltaic (PV) plant opened in November 2017 will allow UNHCR to increase the provision of electricity to refugees' homes from the current 8 hours up to 12 hours.
+This upgrade will ease the living conditions of families in the camp and improve their safety and security, while facilitating the storage of food and allowing children longer hours to do their homework.
+The plant will help UNHCR save an average of approximately USD 5 million per year in electricity bills, an amount that could be redirected to expand other vital services to Zaatari camp residents.
+It is foreseen that other facilities such as hospitals, community centres and offices of humanitarian organisations working on site will also benefit from the electricity generated by the plant. - To ensure community participation and empowerment, JICA trained 150 refugee electricians at the National Electric Power Company training center (NEPCO-ETC).
 These electricians will be responsible for connecting households to the distribution network, ensuring the connection is safe and reliable, and amending faults in all households.